gsk0007/COMP-3000-semester-project/README.md

 Here is a project we developed as mini project in C++.
 It is a competitive game of hangman that allows creation of a user profile and top score tracking.
+Along with single player, the game offers a competitive mode where players can take turns guessing the same word.

 ### Functions